 But in exploring the Rule of 72 (see this table), it became clear it is only a simple rough approximation.
 Speaking only of doubling, the worst accuracy with 72 is if less than 6 years.
 The best case for Rule 72 doubling is for 9 or 10 years.
 But a Rule of 70 works better for doubling long term 20 to 50 years.
 That much time to double would not seem a great investment, but you could specify it to 10x or 20x growth.

 So I suggest the first Gain calculator above will be more useful and versatile and certainly more precise than the Rule of 72.
-In that calculator, New = 2, Old = 1 over 6 years is 2.0x Value, 100% gain in 12.246 years.
-The actual money value is not important then, this case is only about the ratio of 2/1 = 2 which represents doubling.
+In that calculator, New = 2, Old = 1 over 6 years is 2.0x Value, 100% gain at 12.246% annualized gain.
+The actual money value is not a factor then, this math is only about the ratio of 2/1 = 2 which represents doubling.

 Based on past S&P 500 performance history, earning a million dollars has been relatively easy, if given the sufficient span of years to let it grow.
 See the 3rd Future Value calculator above.